 All fixed format I/O box ID switches are orientated the same way, though some boxes, such as MADI units, use a different style switch with more pronounced labelling.
 Ignore any labels on the switch itself and always refer to the Calrec labelling on the surrounding panel which will show the most significant bit switch on the left and the binary 1 position as up.

 Address 2

-Some I/O boxes, such as MADI units, are fitted with 2 banks of DIP switches- Address 1 and Address 2-to provide a 16 bit ID and therefore a greater range of values.
-Please note that only ID values between 0 and 255 are currently supported.
-Any DIP switches labelled Address 2 should all be set to the off '0' position.
+Some I/O boxes, such as MADI units are fitted with 2 banks of DIP switches Address 1 and Address 2, please note that Address 2 should all be set to the off position.